Fritte-KS/ff-panorama/README.md

 ### Project description:

 This project is a mobile application built using React Native, TypeScript, and Expo.
 The app allows users to capture panoramas with a predefined overlap between images by measuring the rotation of their device.
-The angle of overlap is determined by a combination of focal length and camera orientation, which can easily be adjusted through the app's user interface.
+The angle of overlap is determined by a combination of focal length and camera orientation, which can be easily adjusted through the app's user interface.
 Users can start and stop the capturing process with a simple tap.
-The app also provides real-time feedback on the current rotation angle and an indication of when to take the next picture.
+The app provides real-time feedback on the current rotation angle and notifies users with both a sound notification and a visual text indication when it’s time to take the next picture.

 For more information about React Native, visit the [official React Native website](https://reactnative.dev/).
 For more information about Expo, visit the [official Expo website](https://docs.expo.dev/).